Flood risk management: our responsibilities and powers

 Water companies are responsible for managing the flooding and flood risk from public sewers and watermains.

-Transport for Buckinghamshire are responsible for fixing drainage and flooding issues on highways and roads across Buckinghamshire.
+Buckinghamshire Highways are responsible for fixing drainage and flooding issues on highways and roads across Buckinghamshire.

 Bedford Group of Internal Drainage Boards